 - Coordinate the preparation of trainings to community members.

 - Assist in monitoring and evaluation processes, including data entry and conducting monitoring visits.

 - Produce regular update reports on field activities.

 - Assist the National Project Officer in monitoring and notifying the Programme Manager of all potential/emerging risks associated with the project.

 - Guide, train and assist in coordinating work of field staff.

 - Perform such other duties as may be assigned.

 Required Qualifications and Experience

-Fluency in English and Portuguese both oral and written is a must.
-Knowledge of local languages is an advantage.
+Fluency in English and Portuguese both written and spoken is required.
+Working knowledge of any local languages of Cabo Delgado province.

 The incumbent is expected to demonstrate the following values and competencies: